Urimai Por: Plot

-The film starts with the loan shark Balu (Mansoor Ali Khan) and his gang coming to ask his loaned money back from a couple who borrowed it.
+The film starts with the loan shark Balu (Mansoor Ali Khan) and his gang coming to ask for his loaned money back from a couple who borrowed it.
 The couple says that they don't have money so Balu kills the man and he brutally rapes the woman (Varsha) in their house.
 The woman then runs to the nearby police station and commits suicide with a police constable's bayonet.
 Then the honest Assistant Commissioner of Police Raja Yesu Mohamed (Arun Pandian) beats the rapist Balu up and puts him behind the bar.
 A few hours later, Raja Yesu Mohamed is pressured by his superiors and the local politicians to release Balu.
 Balu's lawyers bail him out of jail and Balu vows to take revenge on Raja Yesu Mohamed.
 Balu, Marthandan (Ponnambalam) and J. K. B (Anandaraj) are brothers and criminals, the elder brother J. K. B is the most dangerous among them.

 Chandru (Chandru) and Sumathi, who are in love, secretly arrange to get married soon.
 A few days later, however, Sumathi disappears after trying to withdraw all of her money from a chit fund company.
 In the meantime, that chit fund company dupes over many people with the managing director of the company Sathiyaseelan (Dhadha Muthukumar) being found hanging in his office.
 J. K. B then threatens Chandru to kill his family if he doesn't withdraw Sumathi's missing-person case.
 When Sumathi's sister Anitha asks Chandru about Sumathi, Chandru lies to her that he has never known Sumathi.
 Anitha then complains to Raja Yesu Mohamed, he beats Chandru up and Chandru tells Raja Yesu Mohamed everything.
 Thereafter, Raja Yesu Mohamed arrests the chit fund company manager and he confesses everything.

 The chit fund company real owner was in fact Marthandan.
 Before joining Marthandan's company, Sathiyaseelan worked in many chit fund companies and enjoyed a solid reputation by the customers for being honest.
 The customers deposited a total of ₹25 crore.
 Marthandan decided to scam the customers, to shut its office and to disappear but Sathiyaseelan refused to cooperate.
 That day, most investors complained of not having received any returns as promised in its office.
 Marthandan hanged him in his office's basement and Sumathi, who witnessed the murder, was also killed by Marthandan.